AgoraNomic/ruleset/README.rst

 ``gen.py`` generates rulesets.
 If you just run ``python gen.py``, however, you will recieve an error.
 That's because there are a few arguments you need to know.

-These just need to be added as a second word.
+The first argument is the path of the directory containing the data (i.e. the ``config``, ``proposals``, and ``rules`` directories).

+The next argument is the mode to be used when generating the output.
+It can have one or more of the following letters in it:

 * ``s``: generate a Short Logical Ruleset
 * ``f``: generate a Full Logical Ruleset